phip1611/phipsboot/README.md

 # PhipsBoot

-⚠️ Work in progress. ⚠️
+⚠️ Work in progress.
+This is more proof-of-concept than production-ready. ⚠️

 Disclaimer: _This project combines a lot of toolchain and binary knowledge and experience I collected and gained in recent years about legacy x86_64 boot.
 The